tfari/ytsm/README.md

 `python ytsm.py tui`

 The TUI is implemented in urwid, which means it is not available for Windows.
-It provides two main ways of browsing the data, by Channel, and by Video, each providing their own set of filters and search functions to better find what you want.
+It provides two main ways of browsing the data, by Channel, and by Videos, each providing their own set of filters and search functions to better find what you want.

 You can configure the colors and command keys via the settings.json file.